WaseeqSiddiqui/Cab-Booking-System/README.md

 ASSIGNMENT TITLE: SEMESTER PROJECT

 OBJECT ORIENTED PROGRAMMING
                                                                                     CAB BOOKING SYSTEM

 Abstract:
-Sure, here's an abstract of the Cab Booking System presented in bullet points:

 - Purpose:
 The Cab Booking System is designed to simplify and streamline the process of booking cabs for users through a user-friendly graphical interface.